 Modern technology makes communicating with elected officials easier than ever–but doing so in a way that has real, lasting impact is more challenging.
 In this event, we’ll go over different ways to contact your representatives, how to make your message stand out, and how to harness your personal story to leave a lasting impression.
 We’ll also talk about other upcoming opportunities to develop activism skills with Reconnect Earth.

-Applications are now live for Reconnect Earth’s Summer 2019 trips, an unforgettable eight-day experience backpacking and camping in Washington’s North Cascades, while learning about ecology, human and natural history, and grassroots social change.
-On a summer trip you’ll hike through ancient forests, climb to alpine lakes, or look down onto glaciers during one of our trips focused on harnessing your potential as an agent of positive social and environmental change.
+In Summer 2021, join Reconnect Earth for an experience you’ll never forget: nine days backpacking and camping on Mount Baker in the North Cascades while learning about ecology, human and natural history, and grassroots social change.
+Hike through ancient old-growth forests, sleep in a beautiful subalpine meadows, and climb to the base of a giant glacier while exploring how to harness your potential as an agent of positive social and environmental change.

 For a preview of questions you’ll be asked to answer on the application form, see here.

 Reconnect Earth’s summer trips are designed for college students and young folks of roughly college age (defined as approximately 18-29).
 Older and younger applicants may both be considered on a case-by-case basis.

 We’re offering trips during two sets of dates in 2021: July 17th-25th and August 14th-22nd.
 When you fill out the application, you will be able to indicate which trip you would like to join.

 Thanks to our low overhead and generous donors, we can offer our trips at a significantly lower price than many similar programs.
 Tuition for our 2021 summer trips is $575, with partial scholarships covering up to more than 80% of the regular price available to those for whom the regular tuition is a genuine financial barrier (you’ll also have the chance to request a scholarship during the application process).